Nathan Katz (professor): Awards and honors

 Katz has been awarded four Fulbright grants for research and teaching in India and Sri Lanka, and was able to accept two.

 His book, Who Are the Jews of India?, was a Finalist for the 2000 National Jewish Book Award and won the 2004 Vak Devi Saraswati Saman Award from India.
 His co-authored book, The Last Jews of Cochin (1993), was a Nota Bene selection of the Chronicle of Higher Education.

 He won the President's Award for Achievement and Excellence, FIU's highest internal honor, in 2001, as well as FIU Faculty Senate Awards for Research (2005) and Service (2001).
 He was also named “Scholar of the Year” by the University of South Florida in 1990.

-He won a statewide award for teaching excellence in 1994, and has been named a “Master Teacher” an unprecedented thirteen times by the Florida Center for Teachers of the Florida Humanities Council.
+He also received statewide award for teaching excellence in 1994, and has been named a “Master Teacher” an unprecedented thirteen times by the Florida Center for Teachers of the Florida Humanities Council.
 He was appointed Kauffman Professor in Global Entrepreneurship at FIU for the 2009–10 academic year.